-Below, you’ll find a series of “Podcast Spotlight” blogs I’ve written.
-Each of them highlights a podcast that I enjoy (or don’t enjoy) listening to, and each includes a few episode recommendations.
+Below, you’ll find a series of “Podcast Spotlight” blogs I wrote in 2017.
+Each of them highlights a podcast that I like (or like to hate) listening to, and each includes a few episode recommendations.
 I hope you enjoy!

 Ah, a sad day has come: Today’s is the last podcast spotlight, at least for the foreseeable future.
 I hope you’ve enjoyed the journey.
 Stay tuned to camdenjones.com and follow me on Twitter for more stuff!
 Thanks for reading.

 When thinking about which show I wanted to showcase for the final podcast spotlight, I figured that—if you’re actually taking the time to read this blog about podcasts written by a random trying-to-be journalist—you probably like reading, thinking and talking about media.

 Enter On The Media, WNYC’s podcast about, well, media.
 Bob Garfield and Brooke Gladstone, two highly accomplished radio journalists, recount recent goings-on in the world of journalism and other forms of media, providing commentary and discussions with various experts.